archi-max/AternosFiles/README.md

 # AternosFiles

+This python codes allows you to get plugin's configuration files through web automation
 NOTE: It does not get plugin jar files.
 It only gets files like yml, json etc which aternos allows you to edit

 # Requirements